katcosgrove/kubernetes-intro/README.md

 There are a few ways to do this.
 We can use kubectl to do it right here in the terminal by pointing it at config files written in a format called YAML, or we can use a tool called Helm, which does a lot more for us but is kind of beyond the scope of this repo.
 For now, we’ll use YAML, and let kubectl handle it for us.

 Kubernetes is useful because it allows you to scale your application without quite as much work.
 To demonstrate that, we’ll deploy a small containerized Flask app with replicas.

+**Note:** Kubernetes supports something called "namespaces," which allows you to organize things into virtual clusters.
+It's a great way to limit scope and control access.
+I am not using namespaces for this tutorial though, so everything will go into the default namespace.

 `kubernetes/deployment.yaml`